Supergiovane/node-red-contrib-tts-ultimate/README.md

 **Main Sonos Player** <br/>
 Select your Sonos primary player.
 (It's strongly suggested to set a fixed IP for this player; you can reserve an IP using the DHCP Reservation function of your router/firewall's DHCP Server).<br/>
-Starting from Version 1.1.16, it's possibile to group players, so your announcement can be played on all selected players.
+It's possibile to group players, so your announcement can be played on all selected players.
 For this to happen, you need to select your primary coordinator player.
 All other players will be then controlled by this coordinator.

 **Additional Players** <br/>
 Here you can add all additional players that will be grouped toghether to the *Main Sonos Player* coordinator group.
 You can add a player using the "ADD" button, below the list.